 So first term is the dreaded neuro term.
 There are no more MT tests, but you do have two case study-assessments that are basically bigger MT tests.
 They focus primarily on clinical cases (surprise) and are there to ensure you are keeping on top of the lectures.
 I found MT tests extremely useful in first year as it meant that I actually had to do work so when it came to week 9 I wasn’t totally clueless but after 202, you are on your own until the KT.
 I would say very core content for this term is the anatomy of the brain and what each part is supposedly responsible for.
 Also getting to grips with cranial nerves (this is also very useful for the OSCE) and the foramina they go through would be handy.
 Understanding this early on would have helped so much as it comes up again and again and would make the rest of the term a lot easier to get to grips with.
 Brain DR is awesome so get involved!
 At some point in the term, you may feel like you will never understand the ins and outs of neuro.
 I promise that if you stick at it something will suddenly click and you will feel enlightened.
 Also, make friends with some of the medical neuroscience students as you’re sharing the entire module with them.

 You still have your clinical days but these are on Thursday.
 The secondary care placements are so much better than first year, like A&E and ITU.
 You begin seeing how all the systems fit together and you’ll surprise yourself about how much you remember from Heart, Lungs and Blood when the consultant starts asking you questions.
 Take full advantage of these sessions and remember that, while it’s not the same as saying you’re a first year, they still don’t expect much from second years – no need to be worried about saying the wrong thing.
-I imagine your 201 module will be different to ours as we had already done an OSCE.
-Advice for the OSCE would be to refresh your knowledge of year 1 clinical skills sooner rather than later (third term is very busy), keep practicing your history taking at your GP placement (history taking was just as many stations as examination stations last year) and don’t leave telling the 201 office that you still haven’t seen your chronic patient (for the essay) until the end of second term…
+Advice for the OSCE would be to refresh your knowledge of year 1 clinical skills sooner rather than later (third term is very busy), keep practicing your history taking at your GP placement and don’t leave telling the 201 office that you still haven’t seen your chronic patient (for the essay) until the end of second term…

 Having a house isn’t like living in halls because you’re normally with less people and medics don’t live right next door – pre drinks therefore takes a lot more planning.
 It’s always nice to invite people round for something like Great British Bake Off or Game of Thrones to make sure you keep socialising and having a break from uni work.
 I wouldn’t recommend putting any blu tack on your walls as they do stain it and you will lose some of your deposit.
 If something is wrong in your house, make sure you let the landlord know ASAP and don’t leave it until the end of the year to sort out.
 We got charged £5 per broken light bulb (absolutely ridiculous) when we moved out our house this year but if we had emailed as soon as there was a problem it would have been sorted for free.